appsmithorg/appsmith-docs/website/docs/core-concepts/connecting-to-data-sources/authentication/self-signed-certificates.md

 # Self Signed Certificates

-Self-signed certificates are sometimes used in testing or internal environments, as they provide incoming/outgoing data encryption and can be created with no cost.
-It's important to consider the potential security risks associated with this practice, as they may carry significantly increased risks.

 In case you need to use a self-signed certificate to access your REST endpoint, the [**Authenticated API**](./#create-authenticated-api) Datasource allows you to upload your own self-signed certificate within the API's configuration page.

 To upload your self-signed certificate: